 Megan Burns, L.Ac., MAOM, Rh AHG

-Megan Burns has been living in Asheville for over ten years and has decades of experience growing, harvesting, processing, and blending herbal medicines for clients and with students.
+Megan Burns has decades of experience growing, harvesting, processing, and blending herbal medicines for clients and with students.
 Her studies began over 20 years ago in Chicago where, as apprentice to Althea Northage-Orr, she learned Western herbalism and Aromatherapy.
 On this foundation, Megan branched out to the Apothecary of Whole Health Chicago where she created custom essential oil and flower essence blends for clients.
-For over ten years, Megan has taught Western Herbalism at the Appalachia School of Holistic Medicine where she is currently teaching Aromatherapy.
+For over ten years, Megan has taught Western Herbalism at the Appalachia School of Holistic Medicine teaching Aromatherapy and introduction to herbal medicine classes.

-In 2011, Megan decided to pursue a Master’s Degree in Classical Chinese Medicine at Daoist Traditions College of Chinese Medical Arts, and is currently working as their Dean of Students.
+In 2010, Megan decided to pursue a Master’s Degree in Classical Chinese Medicine at Daoist Traditions College of Chinese Medical Arts.
+After graduating Megan served as the Dean of Students for one year and is currently the Academic Dean of Daoist Traditions.
 Throughout her education, she continued to find a deep well of passion within to nurture health and wellness by integrating her knowledge of herbal medicine, aromatherapy, and Chinese Medicine.
-It is her firm belief that our bodies possess an innate wisdom to heal and she is honored to serve as a guide for her clients and for the student body as the Dean of Students at Daoist Traditions.
+It is her firm belief that our bodies possess an innate wisdom to heal and she is honored to serve as a guide for her clients.